tomru/axiom/README.md

 Styleguide driven development is crucial.
 Most changes should be visble and replicable through the style guide and, where appropriate, through design review.

+Please feel free to seek help on our [#axiom-clinic channel on Slack](https://brandwatch.slack.com/messages/C4D4UEJRH) Please also checkout the [CONTRIBUTING.md](CONTRIBUTING.md)

 ##### Commits

 Commits use the [https://github.com/conventional-changelog-archived-repos/conventional-changelog-angular/blob/master/convention.mdconventional][commit format from angular].
 Optionally you can create commits in the appropriate form by running: